ionic-team/ionic-framework/.github/CONTRIBUTING.md

 3. Make sure the build has finished before committing.
 If you made changes to the documentation, properties, methods, or anything else that requires an update to a generate file, this needs to be committed.
 4. After the changes have been pushed, publish the branch and [create a pull request](#creating-a-pull-request).

+> [!WARNING]
+> If you are receiving errors about missing packages, you may need to run `pnpm install --force` to force the installation of the missing packages.

 ### Angular, React, and Vue

 #### Modifying Files